Session 01 Food Safety & Management

 Weight management is the method of adopting long manner modification to keep up a healthy weight on the premise of somebody's age, sex and height.
 Risk of sort a pair of polygenic disease, cardiopathy, stroke, malady disease, uropathy and alternative health problems.
 Methods of weight management embody uptake a healthy diet and increasing physical activity levels.

-Session 17 Food and nutritional supplements
+Session 17 Food Technology and nutritional supplements

+Food technology is a branch of food science that deals with the production processes that make foods.
 Food supplements are intended to correct nutritional deficiencies, maintain an adequate intake of certain nutrients, or to support specific physiological functions.
 They are not medicinal products and as such cannot exert a pharmacological, immunological or metabolic action.
 Therefore their use is not intended to treat or prevent diseases in humans or to modify physiological functions.
 In May 2018, the EFSA Panel on Food Additives and Nutrient Sources Added to Food (ANS) adopted guidance on the evaluation of sources of nutrients and bioavailability of nutrient from the sources.

 Session 18 Nutrition in Women and Postmenopausal diet